ninjaninja140/templates-node-javascript/README.md

 Use CTRL or COMMAND + C to exit.

-### Compiling

-A pre-configured `tsconfig.json` file has been made for your convenience, any edits you wish to make, do them now before running the next command.
-To compile your project into JavaScript, run our pre-configured `yarn compile` command.

-**NOTE** When you are building this project with Docker, it is compiled in the build stages, so don't worry about compiling before building.

 ### Running

-If you haven't done so, please compile your project now.
 To run your application, run either of the two commands:

 -   NPM: `npm run start`